 Composting at home is a natural process that turns some of your food and garden waste into soil improver for your garden.
 Composting at home is quick and easy to do, and you can get started right away by purchasing a subsided compost bin or building your own compost heap.
+It's also a great way to reduce food waste!

 Did you know that each child will need, on average, 5000 disposable nappies, or just 25 cloth nappies?
 This means that switching to cloth is a great way to reduce your household waste if you have young children.
 It could also save you up to £1000 per child, which even takes into account the cost of cleaning.
 If you have more than one child, you can use the nappies again and again meaning an even bigger cost saving!